cpon00/document-db-mini-stack-cinquel/README.md

 ## Second Method (Do not use)

 _Will not work with some queries.
 Outdated method of populating our database.
 Kept for posterities sake!
-Installation instuctions assume that you already have [MongoDB](https://www.mongodb.com/try/download/community) and [Mongo Toolset](https://docs.mongodb.com/database-tools/installation/installation/) installed on your machine._
+Installation instuctions assume that you already have [MongoDB](https://www.mongodb.com/try/download/community) and [Mongo Toolset](https://docs.mongodb.com/database-tools/installation/installation/) installed and running on your machine._

 1. Visit the [TMDB Dataset on Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata) and download the dataset.
 2. Edit run.bat file